yeonholee50/MiniDog/README.md

 1. **Cost-Effectiveness**: Big Dog is engineered to be a cost-effective alternative for luggage transportation, providing businesses and industries with an efficient solution that aligns with budgetary considerations.

-2. **Stable Two-Camera Vision Model**: The robot incorporates a stable two-camera vision model, enhancing its ability to perceive and navigate the environment.
+2. **Stable Two-Camera Vision Model**: The robot incorporates a stable proximity sensor model, enhancing its ability to perceive and navigate the environment.
 This model contributes to improved accuracy and reliability in luggage handling.

 3. **Autonomous Operation**: Big Dog operates autonomously, minimizing the need for constant human intervention.
 It can navigate through predefined paths, avoiding obstacles and efficiently transporting luggage.